Sailor (song): Composition

-Lyricist Norman Newell would recall that his publisher phoned him on a Friday requesting he write English lyrics for Lolita's hit "Sailor (Your Home is the Sea)": although Newell agreed to prepare the lyrics over the weekend the assignment slipped his mind until a messenger arrived Monday morning to pick up Newell's work.
+Lyricist Norman Newell would later recall that his publisher phoned him on a Friday requesting he write English lyrics for Lolita's hit "Sailor (Your Home is the Sea)": although Newell agreed to prepare the lyrics over the weekend, the assignment slipped his mind until a messenger arrived on Monday morning to pick up Newell's work.
 (Norman Newell quote:) "I sent [the messenger] to the canteen and wrote the lyric [for] 'Sailor' in ten minutes.
 I wondered it if was good enough, but it was a tremendous hit for both Petula Clark and Anne Shelton".
-While the original German lyrics of the song had addressed a seafaring love object with an acceptance of his wanderlust the lyrics written by Newell - as David West - inverted this sentiment turning the song into a plea for the sailor to return.
+While the original German lyrics of the song had addressed a seafaring love object with an acceptance of his wanderlust the lyrics written by Newell (as David West) inverted this sentiment turning the song into a plea for the sailor to return.